 When choosing plants for harsh streetside conditions, look for...

 drought /salt tolerance: deep roots; narrow leaves, silvery and/or hairy leaves

-native species indigenous to our local area; pollen- and nectar-rich to benefit pollinators
+species that are pollen- and nectar-rich to benefit pollinators

-adapted to thrive in site's soil (clay/loam/sand) and pH (acidic, alkaline)
+species adapted to thrive in existing soil (clay/loam/sand) and pH (acidic, alkaline)

 Native plant species vary in their light preferences.
 It is important to select plants best adapted to available light conditions:

 Full sun – plants require at least 6 hours of direct, late-morning/afternoon sun

 Partial shade – plants need 3 to 6 hours of morning or afternoon sun, but should be shaded from the hot, midday sun.

 Full shade – plants can thrive with less than 3 hours of sun.

 A - BEST FOR BOULEVARDS (low height, drought- and salt-tolerant, infertile soil)